stas-slu/stas-slu.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-Experimenting with the Jekyll static site generator.
-No real purpose for this blog, don't event think any new posts will be published in the future.
+Experimenting with Jekyll static site generator framework.
+There is No real purpose for this blog, don't event think any new posts will be published in the future.
 But, who knows...

 ### One more thing...

-If you curious about Jekyll / GitHub pages system, you more than welcome to contact me via the mail or any other social means listed below.
+If you curious about Jekyll / GitHub pages system, you more than welcome to contact me via  mail or any other social media listed below.

 ### Contact me